Terms and Conditions

 7. Delivery of Goods

 7.1 Today Tomorrow & Always will only accept a limited number of orders each month.
 The current completion time for orders is 6 – 8 weeks from the date of receipt of inclusions, or from the start date of the customer’s allocated order month (whichever is later).
-Once completed, orders will be posted to the customer via Registered Express Post.
+During high demand holidays turn around times are 8 - 10. weeks.
+Once completed, orders will be posted to the customer via Registered Express Post with signature on delivery.

 7.2 Delivery times are estimates only and Today Tomorrow & Always will not be held liable for any variations or delays to delivery times.
 Today Tomorrow & Always will not be held liable for any loss or damage to goods in transit.